-5-S-300 Plan topics and goals for historical inquiry and research.
-5-S-306 5-S-301 Evaluate the advantages and disadvantages of solutions to a problem.
-5-S-307 5-S-302 Draw conclusions based on research and evidence.
-5-S-308 5-S-303 Evaluate personal assumptions based on new information and ideas.
-5-S-309 5-S-304 Distinguish fact from opinion and interpretation.
-5-S-305 Observe and analyze material or visual evidence for research.
-Examples: artifacts, photographs, works of art 5-S-310
+Critical and Creative Thinking Students will 5-S-300 Plan topics and goals for historical inquiry and research.
+5-S-306 Assess the validity of information sources.
+Examples: purpose, context, authenticity, 5-S-301 Evaluate the advantages and disadvantages origin, objectivity, evidence, reliability of solutions to a problem.
+5-S-307 Compare differing accounts of historical 5-S-302 Draw conclusions based on research and events. evidence.
+5-S-308 Compare diverse perspectives in a variety 5-S-303 Evaluate personal assumptions based on of information sources. new information and ideas.
+5-S-309 Interpret information and ideas in a variety 5-S-304 Distinguish fact from opinion and interpretation. of media.
+Examples: art, music, historical fiction, 5-S-305 Observe and analyze material or visual drama, primary sources evidence for research.
+5-S-310 Recognize that interpretations of history Examples: artifacts, photographs, works of are subject to change as new information is uncovered or acknowledged. art uncovered of acknowledged.